spacetelescope/ullyses/README.md

 [ullyses-utils](https://github.com/spacetelescope/ullyses-utils/tree/main/utils/data/cos_shifts)
 repository.

-Once you have a shift file, you can create wavelength-shifted COS spectra by supplying on a directory with multiple exposures, or by supplying on a single file.
-You can easily create wavelength-shifted COS spectra using the pre-defined ULLYSES shift files like so:
+Once you have a shift file, you can create wavelength-shifted COS spectra by supplying a directory with multiple exposures, or by supplying a single file.
+You can create wavelength-shifted COS spectra using the pre-defined ULLYSES shift files like so:
 ```
 python apply_cos_shifts.py <infiledir> <outdir>